Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 # Glossary

 TODO: pulling vs discovering
+TODO: reminder: analyse with "why"

 # Entities

-# User
+## User

-User table contains all the information that is related to specific user.
+User entity represents end user of the app and contains all the information that is related to specific user.

+### Decisions
-The data is denormalized, and dynamic fields with multiple records are present in the table.
-This decision provides better performance and is viable since the data in the user table is not participating in any busines-critical transactions.
+- The data is stored in one table with dynamic schema fields with multiple records are present in the table.
+This approach provides better performance, easier extensibility, and is viable since the data in question is not being modified in any busines-critical transactions.

-## Fields:
+### Fields:

-- ID - primary key
+- ID - surrogate primary key for performance and easier GDPR compliance.
-- E-mail - the e-mail that user registered with and from which the reservations will be discovered
+- E-mail - user's email.
+Used for authentication and reservation updates discovery and tracking.
-- E-mail filtering rules - configuration of search terms and other filters to use when crawling for e-mails.
-The field has a fallback value set up to match all possible travel-related emails
+- E-mail filtering rules - configuration limiting scope of scraped emails.
+Used for improved privacy and performance.
 - Personal Info - User-related personal data
   - Name - for polite user addressing
   - Location - home address of the user, for emergency issue resolution
   - Language - preferred UI language
-  - Contact Info - for emergency cases and issue resolution
+  - Contact Info - for emergency cases and quick issue resolution
-- Notification settings - preferences regarding frequency, importance and delivery method for the in-app notifications.
+- Notification settings - preferences regarding frequency, importance and delivery method for app notifications for convenience.

-Inbound Links
+### Outbound Links
-- Preferred Agency ID - travel agency that should be used for quick issue resolution
+- Preferred Agency ID - travel agency that should be used.
+Used For quick issue resolution

-Outbound Links
+### Inbound Links
-- Trips (Through "Trip Access Control List" join table)
+- Trips (Through "Trip Access Control List" join table) - trips shared with with the user by other users.
+Used for authorization and access control.
-- Reservations
+- Trips (directly by User ID) - trips created and owned by the user
+- Reservations - reservations created and owned by the user.
+Used for authorization.
-- Notifications
+- Notifications - for tracking read receipts.
-- User Reports
+- User Reports - reports intended for the user.
+For recipient tracking

-## Reservations
+## Reservation

-This entity represents single trip event, (optionally) ident and trackable in other travelling systems.
+Reservation entity represents single trip event, (optionally) identifiable and trackable in travel agency reservation management systems.

+### Decisions
-Table has Surrogate Key for performance and ability to manage reservations that are NOT available in any other tracking system (e.g. privately agreed transfer or hotel stay).
+- Table has Surrogate Key instead of natural Personal Name Record key for performance, easier GDPR compliance and ability to manage reservations that are NOT available for tracking in any other tracking system (e.g. privately agreed car transfer or hotel stay).

-Since the main purpose of the application is to provide the user with updates on trip details, the core itinerary data that is monitored for updates is located in a joined table called `Reservation Itinerary`.
+- The potential load of updatign the itinerary of the trip is high, that's why the core itinerary data is stored in a separate data collection, see `Reservation Itinerary`.

 ### Fields
+- ID - surrogate key
+- Tracking Info - natural key.
+Personal Details that are used to look up reservation details in reservation tracking systems.
-- GEO Info - information about the geographical locations involved in a trip.
-  Field is dynamic to allow for greater flexibility
+- GEO Info - information about the geographical locations involved in a reservation.
+Field is dynamic to allow for easier extensibility and support of different reservation types.
+Used for user convenience and analytical purposes.
 - Financial Info - financial details of the trip.
 Used for analytical purposes for user and vendor reports.
 - Name - in-app display name of the trip
-- Status - for tracking active, cancelled, user-removed etc state of a reservation.
+- Status - enumeration, used for tracking lifecycle of the reservation.
+E.g active(tracked), cancelled(by vendoer), removed(by the user), finished(by
+  passage of time) etc.
 - Description - free-form description of the reservation.
 A space for user to specify additional information.
-- Data Source - [TODO] Indication on where the reservation should be tracked.
-OR abut where it was discovered.
+- Data Source - information about where the reservation was discovered.
+Used for Investigation purposes.

 ### Outbound Links:
 - Agency ID - travel agency managing the reservation.
-Used to resolve issues and for data tracking
+Used for issue resolution and for data tracking
-- Trip ID - trip that the reservation belongs to, Trips are used for grouping, see Trips chapter.
+- Trip ID - trip that the reservation belongs to, Is used for grouping, see `Trip`
-- UserID - The user that created and is owning the reservation.
-Owner can perform updates to reservation datails, status, and share it with users with other roles.
+- UserID - The creator and owner of the reservation. used for Authorization.

 ### Inbound Links
-- Reservation Itinerary - historical versions of the trip itinerary details. see Reservation Itinerary for more
+- Reservation Itinerary - Historical versions of the trip itinerary details.
+  Extracted to separate collection for performance.

 ## Trip